Egiob/markdown-cv/index.md

 ## Experiences

 `2021`
 __Research Intern__ at Laboratoire Cedric (CNAM).
-I work on Reinforcement Learning, the main topic of research is to generate and quantify diversified behaviours of agents in a given environnement.
-The search of such sub-optimal policies is conducted on video games running on the Unity-3D engine.
+I work on Reinforcement Learning, the main topic of research is to generate and quantify diversified behaviours of agents in complex video games environments.
+Keywords : Deep Reinforcement Learning, Intrinsic reward, Skill discovery.

 `2020`
 __Co-author__ of the book *Intégrer l'X ou l'école d'ingénieurs de tes rêves avec les Sherpas*, published in June 2020 by Vuibert (Albin-Michel).
 The book is a guide for undergraduate students to suceed at the nationwide competitive exams for engineering schools.